kraviteja95usd/smartchat-conversational-chatbot/SQuAD_using_bert-base-uncased/SQuAD_chatbot_using_bert-base-uncased_README.md

 ```commandline
 jupyter lab
 ```
+- Let me explain the step-by-step instructions of the code structure here.
 - Step-1:
   - Click (Single click or double click whatever works) on the `SQuAD_using_bert-base-uncased_training_and_validation.ipynb` file.
   - You will notice the file opened.